 - Release Script Prerequisites:

 - Commands available:

 - md5sum and sha256sum

 - zip, unzip, and zipinfo

 - Git version 2.5 or later

 - Python 3 for News Generation

-- Your GitHub account has been added as a member of the OpenDDS organization with the appropriate permissions.
+- Your GitHub account meets the following requirements:

+- It has been added as a member of the OpenDDS organization with the appropriate permissions.

+- It has permissions to update the release artifacts for the OMG RTPS Interop repo for Upload Artifacts from Release Workflows.

 - You have uploaded your SSH public key to your GitHub account

 - You have created a Personal Access Token for your GitHub account

 - You are a maintainer on the OpenDDS Read the Docs project.

 - Maintainers can add new maintainers here.

 - You will need a API token.

 - The following Perl CPAN modules are required (Perl core modules should not be listed here):

 - Pithub

 - Net::SFTP::Foreign

 - Time::Piece

 - LWP::UserAgent

 - LWP::Protocol::https